 Overview of Commonwealth financial reporting

-- provides financial tables and statements for budget papers
+- financial tables and statements for the Budget Papers (including Mid-Year Economic and Fiscal Outlook)

-- supporting the Minister in meeting his financial reporting responsibilities under the PGPA Act, Charter of Budget Honesty Act and his responsibilities under the Appropriation Acts
+- supporting the Finance Minister to meet the financial reporting requirements in the PGPA Act, Charter of Budget Honesty Act and the Appropriation Acts

-- maintaining and enhancing the financial reporting framework
+- maintaining and enhancing a single, whole-of-government, accounting and reporting framework for Commonwealth entities

 - maintaining and improving monitoring and reporting of the Commonwealth's cash balances.